Examples for monthly tuition fees

 We offer a sibling discount of 15 percent on the monthly tuition fee for all siblings (including the first child) in kindergarten and school.
 We do not offer a sibling discount in crèche.

-The tuition fees for the nursery are deductible as extraordinary expenses only if the child lives in the household.
-If both parents work or a single parent works then two thirds of child care expenses can be stated as work-related child care costs up to a maximum amount of 4.000 Euros per child and may be deducted as operating costs when determining the gross family income.
+The tuition fees for crèche and kindergarten are tax deductible as extraordinary expenses, but only if the child lives in the same household as the parent.
+In a single-parent family, if the parent is working, or if both parents are working in a two-parent family, two thirds of the child care expenses can be stated as work-related child care costs up to a maximum amount of 4.000 Euros per child and can be deducted as operating costs when determining the gross family income.
+This does not apply to expenses which are related to extracurricular activities or tuition for special talents, or expenses for sporting and leisure activities.